League of Women Voters of New Rochelle:

 The New Rochelle League of Women Voters is a nonpartisan political organization

 It influences public policy through education and advocacy.

-Chatting with three young women graduating from New Rochelle HS from Ina Aronow LWV of New Rochelle on Vimeo.
+Discussing the 2020 Census with Norma Drummond from Ina Aronow LWV of New Rochelle on Vimeo.

-Interview with My Brother's Keeper Leader in New Rochelle from Ina Aronow LWV of New Rochelle on Vimeo.
+Interview with Jill Friedman, American Jewish Committee from Ina Aronow LWV of New Rochelle on Vimeo.